Karumi/KotlinMultiplatformApp/README.md

 # ![Karumi logo][karumilogo] Kotlin multiplatform App

-Application example using Kotlin multiplatform getting information from Dribble.
+Application example using Kotlin multiplatform getting information from Dribbble.

 ### Import project

-If you have a problem an error like "SDK location not found" that means you need to define SDK locations path in `local.properties` for Android and NDK.
+If you receive an error message reading "SDK location not found" while building the iOS project that means you need to define the SDK location path in a `local.properties` file for the Android SDK and NDK.

 > local.properties:
 ```